-With an easy stir-together method and a naturally sweet flavor, this delicious Sweet Potato Cake is the perfect baby cake for a first birthday, a festive holiday dessert, or a treat to share on a day that needs it!
+With an easy stir-together method and a naturally sweet flavor, this delicious Sweet Potato baby cake is the perfect cake for a first birthday.
+It’s easy, flavorful, and delicious for baby…and grown-ups!
+(It also makes a festive holiday dessert!)

 sweet potato cake with sprinkles